 Interface Management Case Study – Oil & Gas Project Finishes On Schedule

-This interface management case study examines how a completed oil & gas project used interface management to overcome major hurdles and complete on time.
+This interface management case study examines how a completed major capital project used interface management to overcome major hurdles and complete on time.
 The case study will illustrate how interface management was used to enhance other project management disciplines and keep the project on time despite the following challenges:

-- Early Greendfield/Brownfield Operations and Safe Handover of Tie-ins
+- Early Greenfield/Brownfield Operations and Safe Handover of Tie-ins

 - Critical Milestones and Field Sequencing of Multiple Contractors

 - Site Shutdowns & Startups Due to Environmental/Weather Issues (e.g. floods and forest fires)